Towards Robust Recommendation: A Review and an Adversarial Robustness Evaluation Library: Non-adversarial Robustness

 Sample selection emphasizes the use of well-designed sampling techniques to filter clean samples for learning user preferences.
 The recommendation performance of such methods relies heavily on the performance of the sampler.

-For instance, Gantner et al. (2011) introduced the Bayesian Personalized Ranking framework WBPR\cite{gantner2012personalized}, which is applicable in scenarios with uneven sampling.
-The core idea behind WBPR is the assumption that popular but non-interacted items are likely to be genuine negative items.
-Zhang et al. (2013)\cite{zhang2013optimizing} proposed a hypothesis that during training, the ranking of any unobserved item should not be higher than that of any observed positive training item.
-Based on this hypothesis, the authors introduced DNS, a method that dynamically selects negative training samples from the ranking lists generated by the current prediction model.
-It employs an n-degree polynomial weighted function to select n+1 samples and uses them to calculate the probability of each item being sampled.
-Wang et al. (2021)\cite{wang2021implicit} presented a novel iterative re-ranking framework, IRBPR, designed to alleviate noise in implicit feedback.
-The iterative re-ranking module employs self-training principles to dynamically generate pseudo-labels based on user preferences.
-These refreshed labels are then used to train downstream modules for the recommendation task.
-Experimental results demonstrate that IRBPR effectively mitigates noise issues.
-Zhu et al. (2022)\cite{zhu2022gain} pointed out that previous work lacked sufficient robustness to handle false negative samples during training.
-Therefore, the authors proposed GDNS, which designs an expected gain sampler.
-This sampler dynamically guides negative sample selection based on the expected preference gap between positive and negative samples during user training.
-This gain-adjusted negative sampler can effectively identify false negative samples and further reduce the risk of introducing false negative instances.
+For instance, Gantner et al. (2011) introduced the Bayesian Personalized Ranking framework WBPR\cite{gantner2012personalized}, applicable to scenarios with uneven sampling.
+The core idea of WBPR is that popular but non-interacted items are likely genuine negatives.
+Zhang et al. (2013) \cite{zhang2013optimizing} hypothesized that during training, any unobserved item should not rank higher than any observed positive item.
+Based on this, they proposed DNS, which dynamically selects negative samples from ranking lists generated by the current model.
+It uses an n-degree polynomial weighted function to select n+1 samples and compute sampling probabilities.
+Wang et al. (2021) \cite{wang2021implicit} presented an iterative re-ranking framework, IRBPR, to alleviate noise in implicit feedback.
+The re-ranking module applies self-training to dynamically generate pseudo-labels based on user preferences, which are then used to train downstream recommender modules.
+Experiments show IRBPR effectively mitigates noise.
+Zhu et al. (2022) \cite{zhu2022gain} noted that previous work lacked sufficient robustness to handle false negatives during training.
+To address this, they proposed GDNS, which employs an expected gain sampler to dynamically guide negative sample selection based on the expected preference gap between positive and negative items.
+This gain-adjusted sampler effectively identifies false negatives and reduces the risk of introducing them.